adamruzicka/IRCBot-Lainet/README.md

 # LainBot

-IRC chat bot in python
+The goal is to repurpose this old project of mine to be used in #lainet.
+So far it is VERY basic.

-To do :
+## To do

 -Add functionality (create a issue if there is a functionality you want)

--remove useless code (!time is pretty useless)
+-Remove useless code (!time is pretty useless)